What will Rodgers' Celtic look like this season?

 Turnbull, now 24, made just nine starts under Postecoglou last term, but has looked looked bright, and netted twice, in friendlies this summer.
 Alexandro Bernabei has also had an impactful pre-season - can the Argentine be refined into a reliable left-back?

 Even regulars could benefit too from the Rodgers factor.
-Tireless forward Maeda's end product can often be erratic, but he played through the middle in the friendly defeat to Yokohama Marinos and netted a first-half hat-trick.
+Tireless forward Maeda's end product can often be erratic, but he played through the middle in the friendly defeat by Yokohama Marinos and netted a first-half hat-trick.

 Brown, now a manager himself at Fleetwood Town, credits Rodgers for "taking everybody's game to a different level" at Celtic with his coaching and attention to tactical minutiae.